-I am a PhD.
-Student at the Machine Perception and Autonomous Intelligent Robotics (MAPIR) group, at the Univerity of Malaga, researching new technologies to improve the sensory capabilities of mobile robots.
+I am a researcher at the Machine Perception and Autonomous Intelligent Robotics (MAPIR) group, at the Univerity of Malaga, researching new technologies to improve the sensory capabilities of mobile robots.

 I was born in Schaffhausen (Switzerland) in 1990, close to the German border, and soon after moved to southern Spain at the age of 8.
 There I started to develop a strong curiosity for information technologies and electronics in general (I used to take our HiFi apart to “improve” its reception, something of which my parents were not precisely enthusiastic about).
 Still, my family supported me all along and years later I found myself studying at the University of Malaga.
 There I received my B.Sc in Industrial Engineering specialized in Electronics (2012), my B.Sc in Electronic Engineering (2014), and my M.Sc in Software Engineering and Artificial Intelligence (2015).

 It was also during these years that small UAVs, and drones, in particular, emerged with great strength.
 They obviously fascinated me to the point where I wanted to build my own, but it had to be different.
 I wanted mine to be fully autonomous and capable of serious onboard computation.
-This got me eventually into the MAPIR research group in 2014, where I subsequently started my Ph.D.
+This got me eventually into the MAPIR research group in 2014, where I subsequently did my Ph.D in robotics.

-Although I still have a long way to go, I had so far the chance to work with autonomous robots, RGBD cameras, ROS, artificial olfaction and gas distribution map generation; as well as to be a lecturer of several subjects related to computer science and mobile robotics.
+Although I still have a long way to go (research is never done), I had so far the chance to work with autonomous robots, RGBD cameras, ROS, artificial olfaction and gas distribution map generation; as well as to be a lecturer of several subjects related to computer science and mobile robotics.

 Boulevard Louis Pasteur, 35, Lab 2.3.6 HTS of Computer Science Engineering 29071 Malaga (Malaga) - SPAIN